 Arthritis is often thought to be a single disease, but is actually an umbrella term for more than 100 medical conditions that affect the musculoskeletal system, specifically joints where two or more bones meet.

-Arthritis-related issues include stiffness and pain, caused by inflammation and damage to joint cartilage and surrounding structures.
+Arthritis-related symptoms include stiffness and pain, caused by inflammation and damage to joint cartilage and surrounding structures.
 This may result in joint weakness, instability and deformities that interfere with basic daily tasks.

-Osteoarthritis, rheumatoid arthritis and gout are three forms of arthritis that account for 95 per cent of cases in Australia.
-Arthritis is the major cause of chronic pain and disability in the country, with 3.85 million Australians affected.
+Osteoarthritis, rheumatoid arthritis and gout are three forms of arthritis that account for the majority of cases in Australia.
+Arthritis is the major cause of chronic pain and disability in the country, with over 3.9 million Australians affected.

-There is a widely held belief that arthritis is a consequence of age, but it is not a natural part of the ageing process.
+There is a widely held belief that arthritis is a consequence of age, but it is not always associated with the ageing process.
 In fact, two out of every three people with arthritis are between 16 and 60 years old.

-Research suggests early intervention can delay the onset of arthritis, and may reduce the number of cases of osteoarthritis by 500,000 within 15 years.
+Research suggests early intervention can delay the onset of arthritis.

 Symptoms of arthritis

 Arthritis affects people in different ways, and each type has specific symptoms.
 Common symptoms across the main types include: